 This branch is an important part of the clinic’s work.
-Orthopaedic cases are referred, which, according to their characteristics, can be broken down as follows:

 This is a continuously expanding sector, now calling for maximum reliability and specificity.
 Its benefits are reaped by all orthopaedic cases, clinically examined at Bagnarola or sent by colleagues for in-depth study.
 However, in many cases, diagnostic imaging also concern non-orthopaedic cases such as neurological disorders, subjects with thoracic or abdominal problems as well as problems affecting the uro-genital tract.